-Nine Servings a Day Minimum,
+Transcript: Nine Servings a Day Minimum

 So they gave people beta carotene supplements to see if that prevented cancer.
 Didn’t work.
-There more than 500 different carotinoids.
-More than 500 different carotenes, from alpha-carotene through zeta-carotene and beyond and they just gave people beta and expected it to work?
-So they tried vitamin E supplements.
+There are more than 500 different carotinoids.
+More than 500 carotenes, from alpha-carotene through zeta-carotene and beyond, and they just gave people beta and expected it to work?
+So, they tried vitamin E supplements.
 Didn’t work.
 Vitamin C supplements.
 Didn’t work.
 They just can’t find the right mixture.
-Luteine, this great antioxidant in leafy greens has recently been added to Centrum’s one a day multivitamin.
-If you look on the back here, it says each pill has 250 micro-grams of luteine.
+Luteine, this great antioxidant in leafy greens, has recently been added to Centrum’s one-a-day multivitamin.
+If you look on the back here, it says each pill has 250 micrograms of luteine.
 Well, this single leaf of collard greens has more than 10,000.
 Popeye was right!
 Eat your greens!

-The same diet that prevents stroke and cancer, also prevents heart disease and diverticulitis and protects against emphysema, dementia, cataracts and macular degeneration.
+The same diet that prevents stroke and cancer also prevents heart disease and diverticulosis, and protects against emphysema, dementia, cataracts, and macular degeneration.
 Imagine if the “kale lobby” had McDonald’s $100 million advertising budget.
-So try to put veggies on everything.
+So, try to put veggies on everything.
 The more the better.
 No longer should we ever have spaghetti with marinara sauce.
 We should have spaghetti with marinara sauce with lots of veggies on top.
 Right?
 No longer just a bean burrito, but a bean burrito with lots of veggies stuffed in it.
-Vegetables should ideally be the center piece of our meals.
+Vegetables should ideally be the centerpiece of our meals.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.